-We apply a multiple case study approach to study the antecedents of success in open innovation.
-Although open innovation has long been investigated, extant literature about organizational roles is fragmented and limited in application.
-This paper analyzes multiple case studies of open innovation projects during the COVID-19 demand shock for healthcare ventilators.
-We aim to identify organizational roles for open innovation, their functionality, and their impact.
-Our analysis highlights three critical organizational roles determining successful or unsuccessful outcomes of open innovation: visionaries, rule keepers, and executors.
-We present our findings through the open innovation funnel phases to extend theoretical insights in the open innovation via organizational roles domain and to guide practitioners in planning collaborative responses to demand shocks and disruptions.
-However, the study is limited by the COVID-19 context and the produced product – a healthcare ventilator. —unclear contribution to project management yet.
+We use a multiple case study to investigate antecedents of success in open innovation projects.
+Although open innovation is a long-standing topic, the literature on organizational roles during open innovation projects is fragmented and limited.
+This paper analyzes 12 case studies of open innovation projects during the Covid-19 demand shock for respiratory ventilators.
+We identify organizational roles and their impact in open innovation projects carried out under extreme conditions.
+Our analysis highlights three critical organizational roles determining successful or unsuccessful outcomes of open innovation: visionaries, curators, and experts.
+We illustrate our findings using the open innovation funnel phases.
+To the project management literature, we contribute new theoretical insights into organizational roles and success factors during open innovation projects.
+The findings help practitioners plan better collaborative responses to demand shocks and disruptions.

-Keywords: (open innovation, organizational roles,…)
+Keywords: open innovation, organizational roles, project management, covid-19

-NTRODUCTION

-All over innovation, how the problem was approached, starts from the problem.

-Starts from the when in the past such powerful companies came together to make a complex medical device?
-They re-created a medical device.
+INTRODUCTION

+“They re-created a medical device.
 The whole project was a big innovation.
-The thinking process was innovation.”
+The thinking process was innovation!”
+(CEO, Penlon)

-“Having had the privilege of operating in such an unconstrained, purpose-driven environment, we are passionate about spreading the experience.
-We are hoping there will be a 'new normal for everyone.”

-Penlon, CEO

-The rapid rate of change sweeping across the world necessitates an equal, if not more efficient and effective, rate of change from the industry to maintain its competitive edge.
-Firms are grappling with the rapid changes further heightened by the global geo-political disruptions we have witnessed, such as the pandemic, the Ukraine war, and the energy crisis (Seidl and Whittington, 2021; Simchi-Levi and Haren, 2020).
-These events have a similar denominator, and although different, they essentially endanger firms' positions and livelihoods in one way or another.
-Firms are primarily affected by the "shock” of how it occurred and the speed at which it demands a response (Netland, 2021).
-The need for speed response imposed by these occurrences causes a massive disruption as firms are not ready, nor do they have the resources readily available to react in an agile manner (Chesbrough, 2020).
-Therefore, we witness a rise in firms turning to open innovation to accelerate the development of the required resources.
+The Covid-19 pandemic brought a skyrocketing demand for ventilators.
+The volume and need for a speedy response imposed by this crisis were much higher than any single firm could hanlde.
+Individual firms—even the manufacturers of ventilators—did not have the resources readily available to react in an agile manner.
+Therefore, we witness a rise in firms turning to open innovation (Chesbrough, 2020) to accelerate the development of the required medical equipment.
+For most of the firms involved, they entered uncharted territory.

-Chesbrough and Bogers (2014) define open innovation as "a distributed innovation process involving the purposive knowledge flows across organizational boundaries for monetary or non-monetary reasons".
-The OI process was applied before the COVID-19 crisis ─ the known examples include how Procter & Gamble uses Connect and Develop to solicit collaborations from partners and how Amazon offered its internal IT to external customers.
+Chesbrough and Bogers (2014) define open innovation as “a distributed innovation process involving the purposive knowledge flows across organizational boundaries for monetary or non-monetary reasons.”
+Known examples of OI include how Procter & Gamble uses Connect and Develop to solicit collaborations from partners and how Amazon offers internal IT to external customers.
 Through these efforts, it can be observed that the application of open innovation in various types of firms accelerates the speed of product development (Chesbrough, 2020).
 However, despite the growth of literature in open innovation since the seminal work by Chesbrough in 2003, extant literature lacks evidence on the end-to-end innovation process (West and Bogers, 2014).
-Studies were primarily focused on front-end integration and lacked highlighting the failure cases (West and Bogers, 2014).
+Studies have primarily focused on front-end integration (West and Bogers, 2014).
 Furthermore, empirical studies explicating the actors in implementing open innovation are scarce (Lifshitz-Assaf, 2018).
 A study by Lifshitz-Assaf (2018) demonstrated how vital the role of the NASA actors is in influencing the nature and permeability of the knowledge flows.